-For patients not receiving the treatment with nucleoside/nucleotide analogue for chronic HBV infection it should be initiated at Baseline visit or later in the study if indicated in accordance with the current EASL/AASLD treatment guidelines (33 and 34 are current as of November 2018).
+For patients not receiving the treatment with nucleoside/nucleotide analogue for chronic HBV infection it should be initiated at baseline visit or later in the study if indicated in accordance with the current EASL/AASLD treatment guidelines [23, 33](current as of November 2018).
 In particular, treatment should be started if one of following conditions is met:

-- HBV DNA > 2,000 IU/mL, ALT > ULN and/or at least moderate liver necroinflammation or fibrosis - Liver cirrhosis with any detectable HBV DNA level - Patients with HBV DNA > 20,000 IU/mL and ALT > $2 \times$ ULN should start treatment regardless of the degree of fibrosis - Family history of cirrhosis or HCC - Presence of extrahepatic manifestations
+- HBV DNA > 2,000 IU/mL, ALT > ULN and/or at least moderate liver necroinflammation or fibrosis - Liver cirrhosis with any detectable HBV DNA level - Patients with HBV DNA > 20,000 IU/mL and ALT $> 2 \times$ ULN should start treatment regardless of the degree of fibrosis - Family history of cirrhosis or HCC - Presence of extrahepatic manifestations

-The sponsor will be providing tenofovir (tablets) if the drug cannot be made available for patients through routine medical care.
+The sponsor will be providing tenofovir (tablets) during the course of the study if the drug cannot be made available for patients through routine medical care.
 In patients in whom tenofovir is contraindicated, entecavir (tablets) will be provided.